 1. Enterprise Reporting (ER)

-ER helps to understand the company’s report to an end user.
-This was not the case before as person needs to have technical knowledge to understand the report.
+ER helps to understand the company’s report to an end-user.
+This was not the case before a person needs to have the technical knowledge to understand the report.
 ER gives data in charts, tables, widgets and uses other methods to show the data.

-This helps users to understand important things of the company.
+This helps users to understand important things about the company.
 This data is also used to improve the running of the company.

 2. Online Analytical Processing (OLAP)

-OLAP allows user to easily take the data and see it in different ways.
-OLAP can show data in spreadsheet which can be made by OLAP for different options.
+OLAP allows users to easily take the data and see it in different ways.
+OLAP can show data in a spreadsheet which can be made by OLAP for different options.
 These options can be spreadsheets of different months, dates, years, etc.

-User can also see spreadsheet for different products for same time period.
+Users can also see spreadsheets for different products for the same time period.
 For example, showing spreadsheet for selling of football and bat at the month of June.

 3. Ad Hoc Analytics (AHA)

-Ad Hoc means not having a main control.
+Ad Hoc means not having the main control.
 So, every device controls each other.
 AHA helps to answer chosen questions.
-AHA helps to create reports which has not been made before.
+AHA helps to create reports which have not been made before.
 This is done by going more deeper into a business report.
 Inner details of accounts or records are taken out using AHA.

 OLAP helps AHA by giving fast and easy access to data.
-So, OLAP gives a screen to control AHA by just clicking on options given on the screen.
-There is no need to request a data.
-This helps AHA to respond quickly and user can make decisions quickly.
+So, OLAP gives a screen to control AHA by just clicking on the options given on the screen.
+There is no need to request data.
+This helps AHA to respond quickly and users can make decisions quickly.

-Reports and analysis created by AHA are meant to be used once.
+Reports and analyses created by AHA are meant to be used once.
 But users often use it regularly.
 This increases the time of creating reports by the system.
-Therefore, AHA should be used in the regular basis.
+Therefore, AHA should be used on a regular basis.

 4. Predictive Analytics (PA)

 PA uses current and old data to predict business conditions.
-So, PA predicts the trend of business and how business will behave.
-It checks the statistics, ask some queries and uses machine learning to predict.
+So, PA predicts the trend of business and how the business will behave.
+It checks the statistics, asks some queries, and uses machine learning to predict.
 PA is used to find the behavior of something.

-As an example, Insurance Companies uses PA to predict its customers.
+As an example, Insurance Companies use PA to predict their customers.
 PA can check whether he/she can give premiums timely or not.
-The prediction is based on age, gender, address, salary, etc of the person.
+The prediction is based on the age, gender, address, salary, etc of the person.